-What is Ultrasonic Mouse Repellant and How it Works
+What is Ultrasonic Mouse Repellant, and How it Works

 Mouse infestations can be frustrating, especially for homeowners who do not have experience dealing with pests.
 Fortunately, pest control companies offer lasting solutions to most pest problems.
-Though, there’s a chance you are looking into using alternative solutions, such as ultrasonic mouse repellant devices.
+Though, there’s a chance you are looking into using alternative solutions, such as ultrasonic mouse-repellant devices.

 What Are Ultrasonic Mouse Repellant Devices?

 Ultrasonic mouse repellants emit high-frequency sounds throughout a building in hopes of driving pests away from food sources and nesting areas.
 Some of the manufacturers of these products claim that they work for all manner of pests, ranging from ants and other insects to large rodents like rats.
-Though, some companies sell ultrasonic devices specifically designed to repel rodents.
+And some companies sell ultrasonic devices specifically designed to repel rodents.

 Many people consider ultrasonic repellant devices because they do not involve exposing people or pets to harmful chemicals.
 Yet, once plugged in, the devices rarely have any noticeable effect on household pests.

 Electronic mouse repellants emit sound at 65,000 Hz, a frequency that the devices’ manufacturers claim chases pests away.
 This method of removing pests has a long history, with the first instances of the technology entering the market as early as 1948.
 Today, the devices are more compact and less costly.